EllipticEllipsis/oot/tutorial/other_functions.md

 }
 ```

 This has several problems: firstly, the action function is called with the wrong argument.
-We should thus be suspicious of all the functions this actor calls, and decompile them mith mips2c without context if necessary, if only to find out how many arguments they have.
-Starting with `func_80A87B1C` if only because it is shorter, mips2c tells us that it does indeed only take one argument.
-On the other hand, we find that `func_80A87D94` definitely takes `EnJj* this, GlobalContext* globalCtx` as arguments.
-Again, put these prototypes at the function locations above to avoid compiler warnings.
+We should thus be suspicious of previous functions this actor calls, and decompile them mith mips2c without context if necessary, if only to find out how many arguments they have.
+We find that `func_80A87D94` definitely takes `EnJj* this, GlobalContext* globalCtx` as arguments.
+Again, put this prototype at the function location above to avoid compiler warnings.

 `unk40` of an array of `Vec3s`s is `0x40 = 0x6 * 0xA + 0x4`, so is actually `this->skelAnime.jointTable[10].z`